AllenCellModeling/aicsimageio/.github/PULL_REQUEST_TEMPLATE.md

-Pull request recommendations:
+**Pull request recommendations:**

-- [ ] Name your pull request `your-development-type/short-description`.
+- [ ] Name your pull request _your-development-type/short-description_.
+Ex: _feature/read-tiff-files_

-Ex:
-> feature/read-tiff-files

-or

-> bugfix/handle-file-not-found

-- [ ] If your pull request addresses a GitHub issue, link to it either in a commit message or in the PR description.
+- [ ] Link to any relevant issue in the PR description.
+Ex: _Resolves [gh-12], adds tiff file format support_

-Ex:
-> Resolves [gh-12], adds tiff file format support to data loader

-- [ ] Provide context of changes regardless of if reviewers have intimate knowledge of the repository.
+- [ ] Provide context of changes.
+- [ ] Provide relevant tests for your feature or bug fix.
+- [ ] Provide or update documentation for any feature added by your pull request.

 Thanks for contributing!